 - Credit card numbers and expiration dates

-If you’re a Starwood Member, like myself, you might want to keep an eye on your credit cards, or go to the Starwood Membership site at: info.starwoodhotels.com.
+If you’re a Starwood member, like me, you might want to keep an eye on your credit cards or go to the Starwood Membership site at: info.starwoodhotels.com.

 I was contacted by Starwood as a member via email on 12/3.
 That’s not the kind of email that you ever want to receive, or one that you ever have to send to your customer base.
 The corporation is scrambling to respond to the media, The NY Attorney General is questioning them, lawsuits are already being crafted, their phone lines have been jammed and customers are not happy.

 With all of the competition for hotels, points, rewards and the competitive marketplace, a data breach is the BP Oil Spill of on-line events that can kill a brand.